Frequently Asked Questions (FAQ)

 - Enhanced

-utility: Now supports functionality similar toclassnames
+cnutility: Now supports functionality similar toclassnames/clsx - New

 Should I use the original build or lite build?